 1. Choosing Languages

-Choosing which languages to translate your content into might seem like a fairly straightforward task once you’ve determined the countries you want to sell to with your WordPress multi language site.
+Choosing which languages to translate your content into might seem like a fairly straightforward task once you’ve determined the countries you want to sell to via your WordPress multi language site.
 But keep in mind that in many countries, people speak multiple languages.

-For examples, in the Philippines, the national language is Tagalog, but people also speak Spanish, English and local dialects.
+For example, in the Philippines, the national language is Tagalog, but people also speak Spanish, English and local dialects.
 Singapore has four official languages, South Africa has a whopping 11 official languages, and China has seven major dialects and two separate, official written languages.